joinpursuit/Pursuit-Core-Web/full-stack-express/express-rest-crud-mvc-index/README.md

 In terms of code, we will have a folder called `models`, a folder called `controllers` and while it is possible to have a `views` folder (and there are many applications that use this folder), we are going to be serving our views not from inside our app, but with a separate react app.

+**NOTE:** With ExpressJs, you are free to name your files and folders whatever you want.
+If you want to name your `controllers` folder `asdf` and your `models` folder `batman` - you can.
+However, no one will understand how your code is organized with names that don't make sense/are note semantic.

+Because ExpressJS is unopinionated, you will likely see a variety of names for different files.
+For example, when it comes to controllers, you may see:

+- birdController.js
+- birdsController.js
+- birds.js
+- birds-controller.js
+- birds-controllers.js
+- birds.controller.js

+When you join a company, they will have chosen a naming strategy and you should follow it.
+Within your own work, your naming should be consistent within each project.

+As this curriculum is being built and improved, it can be obvious that it was initially built without concensus on naming conventions.
+The curriculum is slowly being updated to follow conventions.
+By building before planning and agreeing as a company, this curriculum generated something called `technical debt` (choosing to deliver work A.S.A.P and deciding to fix things later), where every individual contributing chose the style they liked.
+Any project will typically have some technical debt.
+However, over time, technical debt makes things harder to maintain and can generate a lot of additional work.
+Notice your own experience using the materials here and take a moment to think about how consistency would likely improve your experience, then try to carry this knowledge with you into your future proejcts.

 ## Demonstrating the Working Application

 [Demo on YouTube](https://youtu.be/-FrpZpGk82c) - We will be working with an app called Postman in order to be able to make all of our requests.
 By the end of this multi-day build, your app will allow you to: